anujgdelt91/storybits/privacy-policy.md

   1. comply with central, state or local laws that require disclosure;
   2. to respond to law enforcement officials or to judicial orders, subpoenas or other process;
   3. to avert a serious threat to health or safety;
-  4. to enable the provision of Services opted by You including collating all User medical records, reports and other data;
-  5. to enable the viewing of content in Your interest;
+  4. to enable the viewing of content in Your interest;
-  6. to copy, reproduce, store, distribute, publish, export, adapt, edit and translate Personal Information to the extent reasonably required for the provision of Services by StoryBits;
+  5. to copy, reproduce, store, distribute, publish, export, adapt, edit and translate Personal Information to the extent reasonably required for the provision of Services by StoryBits;
-  7. to provide better products and Services and to programmatically use Your data to give You contextual Services.
+  6. to provide better products and Services and to programmatically use Your data to give You contextual Services.
-  8. to fulfil Your requests for certain Services;
+  7. to fulfil Your requests for certain Services;
-  9. to contact You about Our Services;
+  8. to contact You about Our Services;
-  10. to respond to Your comments, reviews and questions and provide better customer service;
+  9. to respond to Your comments, reviews and questions and provide better customer service;
-  11. to track Your activity on Our digital platforms and personalise and improve Your experience;
+  10. to track Your activity on Our digital platforms and personalise and improve Your experience;
-  13. to understand Your preferences and to enhance, personalise, and customise Your experience using Our App;
+  11. to understand Your preferences and to enhance, personalise, and customise Your experience using Our App;
-  13. to contact You about Our Services;
+  12. to contact You about Our Services;
-  14. to use Your information to operate, improve and maintain our site, to prevent fraud and abuse;
+  13. to use Your information to operate, improve and maintain our site, to prevent fraud and abuse;
-  15. to fulfil any other purpose for which You provide Us Personal Information; and
+  14. to fulfil any other purpose for which You provide Us Personal Information; and
-  16. for any other purpose for which You give Us authorisation.
+  15. for any other purpose for which You give Us authorisation.

 2. Please note that We may use Non-Personal Information created by Us without restriction.
 We may retain Non-Personal Information and will continue to use Non-Personal Information as permitted under this Privacy Policy and applicable law.